Scoring a hat-trick is something many players can only dream of – but it is something a few have accomplished for Roma over the years.

-In fact, he is just the 11th player to score a hat-trick for the club since 2000.
+In fact, 12 players have scored a hat-trick for the club since 2000.
 Here are all the players who have achieved such a feat.

 Vincenzo Montella managed to score five hat-tricks in his Roma career.
 The first came in the very first game of the 21st Century, when Fabio Capello’s side beat Bari 3-1.